West urges S.Arabia to release women activists, prosecute Khashoggi killers | Law-Order

 West urges S.Arabia to release women activists, prosecute Khashoggi killers

-Dozens of Western countries voiced concern on Tuesday at Saudi Arabia's continued detention of women activists and called for those behind the killing of journalist Jamal Khashoggi to be brought to justice.
+Dozens of Western countries called on Tuesday for the release of women activists detained in Saudi Arabia and for those behind the killing of journalist Jamal Khashoggi to be brought to justice.
 At least a dozen prominent women's rights activists were arrested in Saudi Arabia in 2018 as it lifted a ban on women driving cars, a step that many of the detainees had long campaigned for.
-The women were rounded up as part of a broader crackdown on dissent.

-Germany, speaking on behalf of the European Union at the United Nations Human Rights Council, brought up Saudi Arabia's "prolonged detentions of women rights defenders", including Loujain al-Hathloul.
+Germany, speaking on behalf of the European Union at the United Nations Human Rights Council, decried Saudi Arabia's "prolonged detentions of women rights defenders", including Loujain al-Hathloul.
 Several of the arrested women say they have suffered torture and sexual assault in detention, accusations which Saudi officials reject.

 ALSO READ